mchegdali/4IW1PROJET21/deploy/README.md

 ### Configuration

-Samba configuration is in smb.conf
+Samba configuration is in /etc/samba/smb.conf
 To verify the configuration, run testparm

 - Create a folder mkdir -p /srv/samba/lucas